 (15) all mankind would perish together and man would return to the dust.”

-NOTE: Elihu’s words are reliable, as he is either a type of Christ or possibly even a theophany, a visible manifestation of Christ (a good example of a theophany would be the commander of the LORD’s army that appeared in Joshua 5:13-15).
+NOTE: Elihu’s words are reliable, as he is a type of Christ.
 The biblical support for this is as follows: 1.
 Elihu claimed to be “perfect in knowledge” (Job 36:4) whereas only the LORD is “perfect in knowledge” (37:16); the Lord, as well as Job and his three friends, would have certainly rebuked Elihu for this seemingly arrogant statement if, in fact, it were not true; 2.
 Elihu’s questioning rebuke to Job in 37:14-23 coincides perfectly with the LORD’s questioning rebuke to Job in chapters 38-41; 3.
 God rebuked Job because he “spoke words without knowledge” (38:1-2), as did Elihu (35:16); 4.
 Job would not or could not respond to Elihu’s rebuke (as he was sure to do with each of his three friends); 5.
 God rebuked Job (38:1-3; 40:1-2; chaps.
 38-41) and his three friends — Eliphaz, Zophar and Bildad (42:7-9) — for their error, but He never rebukes or even mentions Elihu.
 Apparently Elihu was right and just in God’s eyes; 6.
 Like Christ, Elihu acted as the mediator between God and man: Elihu spoke after Job and his three friends and before God (mediating between the two); 7.
 Elihu righteously showed no partiality and refused to flatter (32:21).

 We see here, first of all, further proof that ruwach and neshamah are used interchangeably; although in this specific passage ruwach would refer to God’s spiritual breath, or animating life force, and neshamah would refer to physical breath.
 God’s spiritual breath of life animates the mind (disembodied soul) which in turn animates the body; and the body is physically sustained by physical breath.
 The ruwach breath of life could be viewed as the spiritual counterpart to the physical neshamah breath of life.
 Just as our physical body needs air to live and function, so our disembodied soul — our mind — needs spiritual breath to live and function.
 Just as physical breath is not a person; neither is spiritual breath a person.